Place d'Orléans station

-Place d'Orléans is a transitway station in the suburb of Orléans in the former city of Gloucester in Ottawa, Ontario, Canada.
+Place d’Orléans station is a Transitway station in the suburb of Orléans in the former city of Gloucester in Ottawa, Ontario, Canada.
 The station opened in 1994, just off Regional Road 174 and Champlain Street right next to Place d'Orléans Shopping Centre.
 It is the main transit hub between local routes in Orléans and route 39 (previously known as route 95).

+In 2025, as part of Stage 2 of Ottawa's light-rail transit system, Line 1 will be extended east from Blair station to Trim station, making Place d'Orléans one of the 16 new LRT stations on the alignment.
+The current Transitway station is going to be converted to light rail, connecting the city from east to west.